kellyx1636/about-Kelly/README.md

         * Mathematical models illustrate the behavior of real world situations
         * Functions can be represented in multiple, equivalent ways
         * Inverse of a function
+5. Spanish 5
+    * Summer related verbs
+    * Conjugation of -AR, -ER, and -IR verbs
+    * Names of certain food in Spanish
+    * How to say certain type of weathers